 If the Construction General Permit Training Team determines that all QSD/QSPs need to be re-tested or somehow re-certify their knowledge, this could incur costs to the state as well as to the dischargers for time spent.
 Assuming that any such re-testing and re-certification would be an online process, the additional cost would amount to two or three hours of employee time, or up to $125.

-I.F.3 Cost Variability
+I.F.3.
+Cost Variability

 The State Water Board recognizes that there is high variability in cost across all construction projects.
 Cost variability relates to many factors including: 1) short term vs. long term projects, 2) risk level of the project and, 3) construction season/schedule.
 Below is a discussion of these variables and their impact on overall cost for implementation of the General Permit.

 a.
-Shortterm vs. long-term projects
+Short-term vs. long-term projects

 Costs associated with the Construction General Permit are already variable due to the ephemeral nature of construction projects and the variation in size and site conditions.
 Short-term projects that can be completed during dry periods will incur minimal or no additional costs between permits, with expenditures still proportional to size.
 Projects that span one or more wet periods with more difficult erosion and sediment control issues, or sites that are in a TMDL watershed, will likely have more costs.
 This can be mostly attributed to increased QSD oversight and additional sampling and analysis requirements.